Safari (web browser): Background

-After its 1994 release Netscape Navigator rapidly became the dominant Mac browser, and eventually came bundled with Mac OS.
-In 1996, Microsoft released Internet Explorer for Mac, and Apple released the Cyberdog internet suite, which included a web browser.
-In 1997, Apple shelved Cyberdog, and reached a five-year agreement with Microsoft to make IE the default browser on the Mac, starting with Mac OS 8.1.
-Netscape continued to be preinstalled on all Macintoshes.
+Netscape Navigator rapidly became the dominant Mac browser after its 1994 release, and eventually came bundled with Mac OS.
+In 1996, Microsoft released Internet Explorer for Mac (IE), and Apple released the Cyberdog internet suite, which included a web browser.
+In 1997, Apple shelved Cyberdog and reached a five-year agreement with Microsoft to make IE the default browser on the Mac, starting with Mac OS 8.1.
+Netscape continued to be preinstalled on all Macintosh systems.
 Microsoft continued to update IE for Mac, which was ported to Mac OS X DP4 in May 2000.